|Fall (Sept.)||Winter (Jan.)||Spring (March)||Summer (June)

 - Letters of Recommendation

-Three (3) letters of recommendation preferably from faculty
+Three letters of recommendation are required, preferably from faculty.

-Applicants to the MS Program in Epidemiology must possess a baccalaureate degree, two semesters of college calculus and two courses of college biology (e.g. microbiology, physiology, genetics.
+Applicants to the MS Program in Epidemiology must possess a baccalaureate degree from a regionally accredited college or university, two semesters of college calculus and two courses of college biology (e.g. microbiology, physiology, genetics).